jdeskins/k8s-custom-dashboard/README.md

 ## Proxy Kubernetes API Server

-Clone this repository and build the project files.
 Running the kubectl proxy command will run a proxy to the Kubernetes API server using the credentials in ~/.kube/config file.